-This method originated in Brazil in the 1950’s.
-The fruit is pulped (like the wet process) and then laid out to be sundried.
-These beans are named “Honey Coffee” due to the sweetness of their flavouring and the stickiness of the mucilage during drying.
-Honey processing takes longer time, delicate work and more manpower.
-Famers adopted it after seeing consistent improvements in coffee bean quality.
+This method originated in Brazil in the 1950s.
+The fruit is pulped (like the wet process) and then laid out to be sun-dried.
+These beans are named “Honey Coffee” due to the sweetness of their flavoring and the stickiness of the mucilage during drying.
+Honey processing takes a longer time, delicate work, and more manpower.
+Farmers adopted it after seeing consistent improvements in coffee bean quality.

-You can find yellow, red and black colour honey processed coffee.
-The colour depends on how much mucilage remains - 80% called Black honey, 60% called Red honey and 20% called Yellow honey.
+You can find yellow, red, and black color honey processed coffee.
+The color depends on how much mucilage remains - 80% called Black honey, 60% called Red honey, and 20% called Yellow honey.

 Using the honey process method is less over-fermentation which is better than the natural process.
 The sweetness and body are enhanced by sugars in the flesh.
 There is less flesh surrounding the beans.